-Do you have temporomandibular joint (TMJ) disorder?
-Then this article may prove beneficial for you.
-TMJ disorder is a serious condition that affects the joint in your jaw.
+Do you have TMJ pain?
+This article may prove beneficial for you because it lists foods to avoid if you have jaw joint pains.
+This disorder is a serious condition that affects the joints in your jaw.
 This causes patients great discomfort and pain, which is why managing it is incredibly important.
-Part of managing TMJ disorder is watching your diet.
+Part of managing TMJ is watching your diet.
 There are certain foods to avoid that make TMJ worse by placing more pressure upon the jaw joint and increases your discomfort.

 Foods to Avoid with TMJ

 - Crunchy foods.
-Overly crunchy food items place a lot of added pressure the TM joint.
+Overly crunchy food items place a lot of added pressure to the TM joint.
 Eating popcorn, chips, carrots, apples, and other crunchy foods don’t bode well for TMJ disorder sufferers.
-Instead, your Lake Forest, IL dentist suggests eating softer foods, like, cooked veggies and ripe fruits.
+Instead, we suggest eating soft foods like ripe fruits and vegetables, mashed potatoes, and pastas.
 These provide nutritional value and won’t cause you any additional pain.

 - Chewy foods.
 Much like crunchy foods, eating chewy foods also agitates the TM joint.
 While chewy foods won’t require as much downward force, the excessive motion tends to cause jaw pain.
-Therefore, avoid having taffy, gum, and even soft caramel chews.
-Eating bananas, fish, and yogurt usually works better.
+Therefore, avoid foods like taffy, chewing gum, and soft caramel chews or it make your TMJ pain worse .
+Eating bananas, fish, and yogurt usually work better.

 - Fatty foods.
 Most foods high in fat typically cause tissue inflammation throughout the body.
 Which is why a diet heavy in red meats, fried foods, and rich sauces usually worsens TMJ disorder symptoms.
 If you choose to eat similar food items, try to limit the amount you consume per week.